What is it?

 During the last month of gestation (weeks 35 to 40), the baby will be fully developed and will start turning upside down, with the head towards the pelvic cavity.

-Labour is when the baby leaves the mother’s body.
+Labour, or childbirth, is when the baby leaves the mother’s body.
 It can happen in several ways:

 Natural: also known as vaginal birth or spontaneous birth;